-Findstr command on Windows is useful for searching for specific text in files.
-This command is Windows counterpart for the Linux command grep.
-You can find below the syntax of this command for various use cases.
+Findstr command on Windows is useful for searching for specific text pattern in files.
+It’s functionality is similar to the grep command on Linux OS.
+You can find below the syntax of ‘findstr’ for various use cases.

 Search for text/string in a file: